Anonymous642/RESPEC-CFA/README.md

 	size = prefix_handler(value, &report_secure, to_log);
 	size = huffman(&report_secure, to_log, size, spec);

 These lines call the SpecCFA subpath, prefix, and Huffman speculation engines respectively.
 To enable/disable any strategy simply comment/uncomment its respective call.
-ReSpec-CFA is designed to work with any combination of optimizations enabled and disabling all three optimizations will result in the unoptimized CFA baseline.
+RESPEC-CFA is designed to work with any combination of optimizations enabled and disabling all three optimizations will result in the unoptimized CFA baseline.

 ### Prefix.c